-2 The draft Rule determination
+2 The Commission's final Rule determination

-The Commission has determined in accordance with Section 99 of the NEL to make, with amendments, the draft Rule.
-A draft of the Rule to be made (the draft Rule), which is different to the proposed Rule put forward by the proponent, can be found on the Commission's website.
+The Commission has determined in accordance with Sections 102 and 103 of the NEL to make this final Rule determination and final Rule.
+The final Rule, which is different to the proposed Rule put forward by the proponent, can be found on the Commission's website.

-This determination sets out the Commission's reasons for making the draft Rule.
+This final Rule determination sets out the Commission's reasons for making the final Rule.
 The Commission has taken into account:

-- The Commission's powers under the NEL to make the Rule; - Relevant MCE statements of policy principles; - The proponent's Rule change proposal and proposed Rule; - First round stakeholder submissions; - Consultancy reports commissioned by the Commission; and - The Commission's analysis as to the ways in which the draft Rule will or is likely to contribute to the achievement of the National Electricity Objective (NEO) so that it satisfies the statutory Rule making test.
+- The Commission's powers under the NEL to make the Rule; - Relevant MCE statements of policy principles; - The proponent's Rule change proposal and proposed Rule; - First round stakeholder submissions; - Consultancy reports commissioned by the Commission; - The Commission's analysis as to the ways in which the Rule will or is likely to contribute to the achievement of the National Electricity Objective (NEO) so that it satisfies the statutory Rule making test.; and - Second round stakeholder submissions.